andrewoswald/pk11-uri-parser/README.md

 At your disposal is the fine-grained control over validtion and debug warnings.
 The default feature set it to *always* perform validation and to provide `pkcs11 warning:` messages when debug build attribute values do not comply with RFC7512 "SHOULD/SHOULD NOT" guidelines.
-To do away with the default, simply assign `--no-default-features` in your pk11-uri-parser dependency stanza.
+To do away with the default, simply assign `default-features=false` in your pk11-uri-parser dependency stanza.
 Please be aware, however, that doing so will introduce `expect("my expectation")` calls required in the parsing logic.
 See the [Cargo.toml](Cargo.toml) file for more details.

 ## License